Information for Axis patients about the novel coronavirus/COVID-19

-Some people are at higher risk for experiencing severe illness from COVID-19.
+Some people are at higher risk of experiencing severe illness from COVID-19.
 This includes people who are:

 There is no evidence that children are more susceptible to COVID-19.
-In fact, most confirmed cased have occurred in adults.
-Caregivers of children with underlying health conditions should consult their doctor about whether their children should stay home.
+In fact, most confirmed cases have occurred in adults.
+Caregivers of children with underlying health conditions should consult their doctors about whether their children should stay home.
 Anyone who has questions about whether their condition puts them at risk for COVID-19 should call the Axis call center at 925-462-1755.

 Please remember to continue refilling any prescriptions you have.
 Refills can be requested by calling us at 925-462-1755 or through the MyChart Patient Portal.

 Alameda County Public Health Department has ordered that members of the public should cover the mouth and nose to prevent inadvertently spreading the virus that causes COVID-19 when they need to interact with others outside the home and especially in settings where many people are present such as waiting in lines and shopping.
 For more information visit: http://www.acphd.org/media/569455/health-officer-order-20-08-face-coverings-2020.04.17.pdf